Q How Much Does Backyard Basketball Court Flooring Cost?A

-For indoor basketball court flooring our ProGym and ProGym Plank are ideal solutions for indoor basketball court surfacing.
+For indoor basketball court flooring our ProGym and ProGym Plank are ideal solutions for indoor basketball court floors.
 If you’re looking for the best value, you can’t beat ProGym’s 19 different standard colors and near bullet-proof performance.
 And, it is installed over a 3mm rubber underlayment for added cushion and sound dampening.
 ProGym Plank is another great option that will give you the look and feel of a real wood floor at a fraction of the cost.

 Matéflex III and HomeCourt each have 19 different standard color options.
-Their expansion joint technology allows them to conform to the subsurface and be permanently installed with no concerns about thermal expansion.
+Expansion joint technology allows them to conform to the subsurface and be permanently installed with no concerns about thermal expansion.
 Matéflex III is a long-standing strong performer and HomeCourt is a more heavy-duty tile with smoother edges for extra safety.
 Either is an excellent choice for your custom basketball court design.

-Q What type of surface should the tiles be put over?A
+Q What type of surface should Mateflex Modular Flooring Tiles be Installed Over?A

 Concrete or asphalt is preferred, but any solid, smooth and level surface will work.
 Please note: Our tiles can be put over crushed stone outdoors, but it is not advised for long-term performance and durability.

-Q What is the life expectancy of your sport flooring?A
+Q What is the life expectancy of Mateflex Flooring?A

 Our courts come with a 15-year warranty but the life expectancy is more than 20 years.